stephengladney/automation_rules/README.md

 To install the package, run `npm install automation-rules` in your terminal

-Add `import ar from "automation-rules"` in your code wherever you wish to use the library.
+Add `import arule from "automation-rules"` in your code wherever you wish to use the library.

 Rules are composed of four parts: Trigger, Conditions, Callback and Description.